brycewhit13/rust-summarization/README.md

 ![Deployment Details](imgs/deployment.png)

+If there are problems with the application, there is a decent chance I have stopped the instance to save myself from losing lots of money on accident.
+Let me know if this is the case and I'll be happy to get it back up and running.

 ## Testing

 If you would like to run unit tests on the functions, simply run the command `make test`.
 This will run the command `cargo test --quiet`.
 The tests can be found at the bottom on `src/lib.rs` if you are interested in taking a closer look at them.